QuantFILab/Divfolio/README.md

 To generate portfolio weights

-1. Click on Carlendar icon
+1. Click on the List icon
-2. Select type of portfolio (Here we use GMV with leverage 1.3)
+2. Select the type of portfolio (Here we use GMV with leverage 1.3)
-3. Switch on option to limit short position
+3. Switch on the option to limit the short position
-4. Select number of days each time rebalancing (Here we rebalance portfolio monthly)
+4. Select the number of days each time rebalancing (Here we rebalance the portfolio monthly)
-5. Select window of covaraince history (Usually equal to number of days each time rebalancing)
+5. Select the window of covariance history (Usually equal to the number of days each time rebalancing)
-6. Click on "submit" button
+6. Click on the "submit" button

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step4_seteport.png?raw=true)

-Te results will shown the ESG score and risk profiles of portfolio as in figure below.
+Te results will shown the ESG score and risk profiles of portfolio as in the figure below.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step4_page.png?raw=true)

 ### STEP 5 Divestment

-To generate divestment schedule and divested portfolio
+To generate a divestment schedule and divested portfolio

-1. Click on Minus icon.
+1. Click on the Minus icon.
 2. Select the divestment schedule (Here, we use linear (gradually) divestment).
-3. Set the last date of divestment when the divestable assets will be divested completly.
+3. Set the last date of divestment when the divestable assets will be divested completely.
 4. Set the divestment schedule parameter
-5. Click on "preview" button to preview divestment schedule
+5. Click on the "preview" button to preview the divestment schedule
-6. If you are line the current schedule click "submit" to process
+6. If you like the current schedule click "submit" to process

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step5_setdiv.png?raw=true)

-THe results show a comparison of the original portfolio in STEP4 and the divested portfolio in STEP5
+The results show a comparison of the original portfolio in STEP4 and the divested portfolio in STEP5

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step5_page.png?raw=true)

-Looking at the last boxplots, they tell us that with this divestment schedule the return dropped significaintly whereas the enivironment score improved a little.
-Therefore, this divestment strategy may not suit for profit seeker.
-You can try differnt typr of portfolio or divestment schedule for comparison.
+Looking at the last boxplots, they tell us that with this divestment schedule, the return dropped significantly whereas the environmental score improved a little.
+Therefore, this divestment strategy may not suit profit seekers.
+You can try a different types of portfolios or divestment schedules for comparison.

 ## Examples 2: Uploeading CSV. file